ericmj/workshop/lab3/README.md

-In this lab we will be using the `Map` and `Enum` modules, so take a quick look through the documentation for those modules before you get started so you know roughly what the provide.
-If you get stuck anywhere I would also recommend going over the functions in those modules to see if there is function that will help you solve your problem.
+In this lab we will be using the `Map` and `Enum` modules, so take a quick look through the documentation for those modules before you get started so you know roughly what they provide.
+If you get stuck anywhere, try to go over the functions in those modules to see if there is a function that could help you solve your problem.

 ### Links